Samsung/TizenRT/docs/HowToUseIoTjs.md

 ## To enable IoT.js feature

-Using menuconfig an example can be used to selected needed feature.
+To select the required feature, you can use the menuconfig as in the example below:

     make menuconfig
     # Application Configuration  --->